Skip to Content

 colorful buildings in Lavapiés neighborhood in madrid

-Most of my best experiences in Madrid weren’t from mainstream activities.
+Most of my best experiences in this iconic city weren’t from mainstream activities.

-They were usually from unique things I did that seemed like no one else was doing!
+Instead, they were from off-the-beaten-path, unique things to book in Madrid that seemed like hidden gems no one else had found!

 At first, I was just mimicking how locals spent their weekdays, weekends, and holidays.